GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 - Phone pattern: `navigator.userAgentData.platform === 'Android' && navigator.userAgentData.mobile === true`
 - Tablet pattern: `navigator.userAgentData.platform === 'Android' && navigator.userAgentData.mobile === false`

-For hardware-specific use-cases, the device model name can be requested via the high entropy `Sec-CH-UA-Model` hint.
+For hardware-specific use cases, the device model name can be requested via the high entropy `Sec-CH-UA-Model` hint.

-## How do I prepare for reduced UA? {: #prepare-and-test}
+## How do I use and test reduced UA? {: #prepare-and-test}

+To begin, [review your site
+code](https://web.dev/migrate-to-ua-ch/#audit-collection-and-use-of-user-agent-data)
-As we get closer to scaled availability of the reduced User-Agent string, [review your site code](https://web.dev/migrate-to-ua-ch/#audit-collection-and-use-of-user-agent-data) for instances and uses of the User-Agent string.
+for instances and uses of the User-Agent string.
 If your site relies on parsing the User-Agent string to read the device model, platform version, or full